 iPhone users often encounter a message, saying "iTunes is downloading the software for this iPhone and will restore your iPhone when the download is complete", while they try to update or restore iPhone using iTunes.
 However, they cannot move forward since iTunes seems to be download firmware files or software files forever.

-There are different reasons that might cause such problem.
+There are different reasons that might cause such a problem.
 It could be that your device is unable to connect to the Apple server, your internet connection is not stable, or the third-party security software is preventing the connection with the Apple server, or there might be some hardware problems with your iPhone.

 How can you resolve the problem?
-In this article we are going to explain various solutions that you can try to fix this issue.
+In this article, we are going to explain various solutions that you can try to fix this issue.

 1. iTunes Is Downloading the Software for This iPhone?
 How Long Does It Take?

-Actually there is no particular time limit on how long it will take for iTunes to download the firmware.
+Actually, there is no particular time limit on how long it will take for iTunes to download the firmware.
 It varies from people to people, depending on how soon your iDevice connects with the Apple server to download the software.
 Roughly 'iOS Download and Update' usually takes almost 30 minutes.
 If everything goes fine then your device might run smoothly in no more than 1 hour.

 If you find iTunes is stuck on "iTunes Is Downloading the Software for This iPhone" for hours, you may quit iTunes and restart to try again.